-10 Large Cat Breeds That Make the Cutest Pets
+10 Large Cat Breeds That Make Cute and Colossal Pets

-Whether it's their voluminous fluff, chunky bodies, or strapping muscular physiques, these cats are the adorable heavyweights of cat breeds.
+Whether it's their voluminous fluff, chunky bodies or strapping muscular physiques, these large cats are the adorable heavyweights of cat breeds

 To be clear, large cat breeds aren’t chubby by definition.
 According to Purina, there is no such thing as “average cat weight.”
-Veterinarians consider factors such as breed, sex, spayed and neutered status, and body condition score.
+Veterinarians consider factors such as breed, sex, spayed and neutered status and body condition score.
 By nature of their breed, these cute kitty cats are large and in charge—and will melt your heart.
-Here are 17 other bizarre and interesting things about cats you didn’t know.

 Norwegian Forest Cat